 Along with the main sights and attractions, you have the chance to explore the town of Windsor which is full of boutique shops, cobbled streets and British architecture that dates back to the Tudors.

 A tour of Windsor is the perfect way to embrace a lifestyle which is far removed from the lives of everyday Britons.
 It is one of the few towns that packs so much history in each square miles that there is something to see at every turn.
-Pedal Power are passionate about sharing the history and culture of Windsor with you and look forward to seeing you on our tour.
+Active England are passionate about sharing the history and culture of Windsor with you and look forward to seeing you on our tour.